thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-The `Component` annotation lets us add information about what our component's element name will be, which attributes are bound to which properties and more. `View` annotation gives Angular information about the component's view and template but also which directives are probably used inside of such a template.
+The `ComponentMetadata` annotation adds information about what our component's element name will be, which attributes are bound to which input properties and more.
+We can also add information about the component's view and template.

 We want our zippy component to be usable as `<zippy>` element.
-So all we need to do, is to add a `Component` annotation with that particular information.
+So all we need to do, is to add a `ComponentMetadata` annotation with that particular information.
 To specify the element name, or rather CSS selector (since we could also build decorators), we need to add a `selector` property that matches a CSS selector.

 {% highlight javascript %}
 {% raw %}
 import {
-  ComponentAnnotation as Component,
+  ComponentMetadata as Component,
-  ViewAnnotation as View
 } from 'angular2/angular2';

 @Component({